apache/flink/docs/quickstart/setup_quickstart.md

 ## Run the Example

 Now, we are going to run this Flink application.
-It will read text from a socket and once a second print the number of occurances of each distinct word during the previous 5 seconds.
+It will read text from a socket and once every 5 seconds print the number of occurrences of each distinct word during the previous 5 seconds as long as words are floating in.

 * First of all, we use **netcat** to start local server via